huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Cobra Effect.md

 >
 > In response, many of the breeders simply released their now-worthless cobras onto the streets, _increasing the population of cobras_.

-**The Cobra Effect** is an example of [Goodhart's Law](https://sketchplanations.com/goodharts-law), which says that _when a measure becomes a target, it ceases to be a good measure_.
+**The Cobra Effect** is an example of [Goodhart’s Law](https://sketchplanations.com/goodharts-law), which says that _when a measure becomes a target, it ceases to be a good measure_.
 Simply put, if a _measure_ of performance becomes a _stated goal_, humans tend to optimize for it, regardless of any associated consequences.
 The measure often loses its value as a measure.